KaihuiLiang/disease_stigma/README.md

 `scripts/training/TrainingW2V_Booted_CleanedUp.py`.
 If you override `--output-basename`, keep `{year}` in the template so each folder still contains a distinct file per year;
 `--write-manifest` adds a `manifest.json` per year to document the cleaning and splitting steps without encoding that history in the filename.
+The default basename preserves backward compatibility with existing pipelines, but shorter names are safe as long as the per-year folder names remain `NData_<year>`.